interlay/interlay.github.io/docs/start/issue.md

 ### 4. Confirm your BTC transaction

 Once the payment has been sent, the app will automatically locate your transaction on the Bitcoin blockchain.
-If this transaction is correct, you can just wait for a few minutes and you will receive your PolkaBTC.
+If this transaction is correct, you can just wait for a few minutes and you will receive your interBTC.
 This is because a vault will eventually execute your request if your transaction has sufficient confirmations.

 You can check the status of your issue request in the **"Issue Requests"** table below the app modal.
 If your Bitcoin transaction has enough confirmations but has not been executed by a vault yet, an **"Execute"** button will be displayed in the table.
-To finalize the Issue process and claim your PolkaBTC, either wait for a vault to auto-execute your request, or click **"Execute"** yourself.
+To finalize the Issue process and claim your interBTC, either wait for a vault to auto-execute your request, or click **"Execute"** yourself.

 ### 5. Check your historical requests